Request Request an Appointment Forms Download our Forms Like Us Like Us on Facebook Reviews Read our Reviews Call Give us a Call Map View our Map

 Gaps Between Teeth

-Problems like overbite, underbite, and crossbite (where your top and bottom teeth don’t come together properly) can place pressure on your temporomandibular joint (TMJ).
-This increases your likelihood of jaw clenching and teeth grinding, which can wear down or even fracture your teeth.
-Invisalign can correct mild bite alignment issues.
+A crossbite is when your top and bottom teeth don’t come together properly.
+This bite problem can place pressure on your temporomandibular joint (TMJ).
+Plus, it increases your likelihood of jaw clenching and teeth grinding, which can wear down or even fracture your teeth.
+Luckily, Invisalign can correct mild bite alignment issues, including crossbites.

 Benefits of Invisalign